visanalexandru/felics/DOC.md

 |    Uncompressed size    |  11136568    |    *    |       * |      * |      * |      * | *       |   *     |    *    |
 |    Compressed size in bytes | 7543288  | 7542507 | 7546086 | 7636332 | 7542209 | 7542196 | 7542120 |    7542011 | 7543104 |
 | Compression ratio (16-bit)  |  1.47635 |  1.47650 | 1.47580 | 1.45836 |  1.47656 | 1.47656 | 1.47658 |  1.47660 | 1.47639 |

+We can observe a couple of things.
+- For the 8-bit grayscale images, the best compression ratio was achieved using k-values from the range $ [0,5] $.
+- For the 16-bit grayscale images, the best set of k-values is the range $ [5, 11] $.
+- The compression ratio of 16-bit images is significantly lower than that of 8-bit images.
+- For the 8-bit images, having $ k=0 $ be a valid choice leads to better compression overall, while for the 16-bit images, it leads to lower performance.
+This can be explained by the fact that small values of $ L-P-1 $ or $ P-H-1 $ are less probable when using 16-bit scalar values.

+#### The image format

 ## Bibliography
 1) Sayood, K. (2006).
 Introduction to data compression (3rd ed.).
 Elsevier.